sigoden/argc/docs/variables.md

 # Variables

 Argc streamlines argument parsing in your shell scripts, allowing you to utilize variables seamlessly.
-Here's a breakdown of how it works:

 ## Shell Variables

-You can employ shell variables within your Argc scripts just like you normally would in Bash.
+You can employ shell variables within your argc-based scripts just like you normally would in Bash.
 Argc doesn't interfere with their behavior.

 ```sh
 # @cmd